0xdefendA/securityhub-heatmap-support/README.md

  - REGIONS: a list of regions you'd like to retrieve findings from.
 If more than one, separate with commas i.e. us-west-1,us-east-1
  - CACHE_EXPIRATION: 10 min by default, This determines the frequency by which the heatmap will refresh it's cache of all findings from security hub.
 Any updates within the heatmap are cached on update.
 If you expect frequent external updates to findings, set the expiration accordingly. (sec = seconds, min = minutes, hours=hours, days=days )
  - DB_FILENAME: cache file location (set if you would like it elsewhere, an EFS mount, etc)
- - AWS_DEFAULT_REGION: the region the hub will operate in by default for making calls to securityhub.
+ - AWS_DEFAULT_REGION: us-west-2 by default.
+The region the hub will operate in by default for making calls to securityhub.

 ### OIDC
 By default the heatmap is authenticated through OIDC.
 You should issue a client ID and client Secret from your Identity Provider (IDP).
 You can pass the client secret either through an environment variable directly, or by passing a secrets manager secret name and the value stored under that name will be retrieved at run time.